Guide · resume

 - Weeks 7-8: Tighten the resume, build a small portfolio site that hosts the three projects together, and start applying.

-By the end of two months you'll have a no-experience resume that hiring managers can actually evaluate — and three projects you can talk about for thirty minutes each in the screen.
+By the end of two months you'll have a no-experience resume that hiring managers can evaluate, and three projects you can talk about for thirty minutes each in the screen.
+Keep it to a single page while you build; the trade-offs for what to cut live in how to fit a CS resume on one page.

 Frequently asked questions